Safe and effective practice declarations and fitness to practise self-referrals

 There is an allegation that you have breached professional boundaries in relation to a child known to the local authority.
 The allegations are that you have inappropriately been meeting a young person outside of working hours.
 You have been sending personal and inappropriate messages to them via social media.
 The local authority has initiated an internal investigation and referred the matter to the designated officer.

 You must make a self-referral to us.
-Due to the seriousness of the concern (that you may have an inappropriate relationship with a child) we would need to consider whether an interim order is needed to restrict your practice, pending the outcome of the investigation.
-There is a public interest element as the public would not expect a social worker who is being investigated for such concerns to practise without restriction.
+This is due to the seriousness of the concern (that you may have an inappropriate relationship with a child).
+We would need to consider making an interim order to restrict your practice, pending the outcome of the investigation.
+It is also in the public interest for us to know about this.
+This is because the public would not expect a social worker who is being investigated for such concerns to practise without restriction.

-There is an allegation that you have assaulted your elderly father on at least 2 occasions.
-An anonymous referral has been made to the local authority.
+There is an allegation that you have assaulted your elderly father.
+Someone has anonymously referred you to the local authority.
 Your father has also reported the abuse to employees of a care agency.
-An adult safeguarding referral has been made.
+A member of the public has made an adult safeguarding referral.

 You must make a self-referral to us.
-Due to the seriousness of the concern (that you may be abusing a vulnerable adult), we would need to consider whether an interim order is needed to restrict your practice, pending the outcome of the investigation.
-There is a public interest element as the public would not expect a social worker who is being investigated for such concerns to practise without restriction.
+This is due to the seriousness of the concern (that you may be abusing a vulnerable adult).
+We would need to consider whether an interim order is needed to restrict your practice, pending the outcome of the investigation.
+It is also in the public interest for us to know about this.
+This is because the public would not expect a social worker who is being investigated for such concerns to practise without restriction.

 You are the sole carer of a child with a disability.
-The child has a statutory intervention of a child in need plan only because of their disability.
+The child has a statutory intervention of a ‘child in need plan’.
+This is only because of their disability.
 The child has an allocated social worker, and the support plan includes direct payments and respite care.

 You do not need to make a self-referral to us.
 The statutory intervention with the child is not due to any action or inaction that placed them at risk.
 The statutory intervention does not raise any concerns about your ability to practise safely and effectively.

 - Updated to reference changes to our rules

 14 September 2021